Fales History, Family Crest & Coats of Arms

 Fales Settlers in United States in the 20th Century

-- Catherine Fales, aged 32, who emigrated to the United States from London, in 1904
+- Catherine Fales, aged 32, who immigrated to the United States from London, in 1904

-- De Coursey Fales, who emigrated to America, in 1907
+- De Coursey Fales, who immigrated to America, in 1907

 - Edith G Fales, who landed in America, in 1907

-- Frederick Fales, aged 36, who emigrated to the United States, in 1909
+- Frederick Fales, aged 36, who immigrated to the United States, in 1909

 - Grace Fales, aged 34, who landed in America, in 1909